 Q: How do I apply?

-A: The application for 2021 is now closed.
+A: The application for 2022 is now closed.
 All applicants will be notified of the results in early June.

 Q: What does the application require?

 - A personal written or video statement of approximately 500 words or up to three minutes in length.